![]() | ![]() | ![]() | ![]() |

 Just turn your project in late.

-I have a script that will check your turn-in date and deduct the proper number of Bonus Days.
+Canvas will check your turn-in date and tell me how to deduct the proper number of Bonus Days.

 It is your job to track your Bonus Day usage.